Artist Credit: Kenta Miyakawa

 Best Informal Rendering

-For the most outstanding informal illustration or sketch.
+For the most outstanding Informal illustration or sketch.

-• Free 1 year ASAI membership
+• Free one-year ASAI membership

 • Commemorative award certificate